-First, there’s that sweet spot – the prime location between Chattanooga and Knoxville.
+First, there’s that sweet spot – the prime location between Chattanooga and Knoxville, close to the Smoky Mountains.
 Add to that the million dollar lake views, hiking trails, winery, and antiquing.
 Finally, finish up with sumptuous food, and you have Loudon County TN, a must see in our list of places to spend a weekend in the South.

 Recently, Kary and I had the chance to visit Loudon County in East Tennessee, and we had a blast!
 We navigated the “triangle,” hitting the cities of Lenoir City, Loudon (the county seat), Philadelphia, and Greenback.
 With the Great Smoky Mountains as a backdrop, the Tennessee River always nearby, and charming boutique downtown shopping around every corner, we never ran out of adventures and activities.

 As an added bonus, Loudon is only around 3 hours from Nashville TN, so you could easily combine the two for a fun-packed vacation!

 Here are our favorite things to do in Loudon County, a.k.a.
 “LoCo!”

 - 2. Places to Visit in Loudon County TN

 - 3. Loudon County’s Best Places to Eat

 1. Outdoor Activities in Loudon County

 For the best view in the region, we stopped to admire what locals call “the million dollar view,” the natural, scenic areas open to the public around Tellico Lake.